VibhoorBhatnagar/MCQ-Descriptive-Answer-Checker/README.md

 # MCQ-Descriptive-Answer-Checker
-This project is for Automate teh correction process of the MCQ papers and the descriptive answering.  - app.py: The OG Tesseract and TrOCR. - main.py: It uses Qwen Services.  - main1.py: FastAPI of Qwen.
+This project aims to automate the correction process of MCQ papers and descriptive answers.
+- app.py: The OG Tesseract and TrOCR.
+- main.py: It uses Qwen Services.
+- main1.py: FastAPI of Qwen.